make-or-break-it/promptu/docs/first_time_setup.md

    2. Create an organisation for Promptu (this can have any name - example: `promptu`)
    3. Create an access token for Terraform Cloud (this can have any name - example: `promptu-terraform-cloud`) - this key will be used by Terraform to manage your fly.io account, so make sure to keep it safe for now!
 You'll use this later.
    4. Create an access token for your Github Workflow (this can have any name - example: `promptu-github-workflow`) - this key will be used by Terraform to manage your fly.io account, so make sure to keep it safe for now!
 You'll use this later.
-   5. _(OPTIONAL)_ If more than 2 applications are needed to be deployed, you will need to attach a card to your account.
-You will only be charged for the CPU used and the up time of the applications, which you can destroy at any time with Terraform (**tip:** use a virtual credit card, like ones provided by Revolut, to make it easier to track payments and control funds for the account)
+   5. You will need to attach a card to your account.
+You will only be charged for the CPU/memory used and the up time of the applications, which you can destroy at any time with Terraform (**tip:** use a virtual credit card, like ones provided by Revolut, to make it easier to track payments and control funds for the account).
+This setup described by this doc should not cost you more than $6 a month at the time of writing.
 3. **Setup Terraform Cloud (free)**

    1. Create an account in [Terraform Cloud](https://cloud.hashicorp.com/products/terraform)